 At this time, we are not allowing visitors or tours of our campus in order to limit the risk of exposure to clients and staff.
 Please inform and orient yourself to campus thru our website, social media and video tours.
 Admissions will be happy to explain our campus and programming via phone.

-Currently, we are not allowing parents on campus for our residential program post-admission.
-This includes weekly family sessions and visits, which now can occur via telehealth.
+Currently, we are not allowing family members on campus for our residential program post-admission.
+This restriction will directly affect weekly family sessions and visits, which now can occur via telehealth.
 Visits can be arranged via Zoom, Facetime, phone and other available apps.
-Some of the Individual Therapy and sessions with the Physicians are being conducted through electronic means.
-Therapeutic Passes have been canceled at this time.
+Some of the individual therapy and sessions with the physicians are being conducted through electronic means.
+Therapeutic passes have been canceled at this time.
 Our education program is operating on a modified schedule with clients in classrooms half of each day.
+Each cottage residential clients and staff are to maintain social distance from another cottages on campus.
+There will be no interactions between cottages.

 Experience DBT Day Program